Man charged with beating up sister over family property

 Uche submitted that the offences contravened Sections 168 and 350 of the Criminal Law of Lagos State, 2015.

 The court granted the defendant bail in the sum of N100,000 with two sureties in like sum, and adjourned the case until Jan.
-17, for mention (NAN)
+17, for mention.